fnproject/tutorials/Introduction/README.md

 {"message":"Hello World"}
 ```

-When you invoked "goapp gofn" the fn server looked up the
+When you invoked "goapp gofn" the fn server looked up the "goapp" application
-"goapp" application and then looked for the Docker container image
+and then looked for the Docker container image bound to the "gofn" function and
-bound to the "gofn" function and executed the code.
+executed the code.
+Fn `invoke` invokes your function directly and independently
+of any associated triggers.
+You can always invoke a function even without it
+having any triggers bound to it.

-You can also pass data to the run command.
-Note that you set the content type for the data passed.
+You can also pass data to the invoke command.
+Note that you set the content type
+for the data passed.
 For example:

 ![user input](images/userinput.png)
 >```sh